interpromoSID2020Airbus/g7_images_sociales/README.md

 |  | `g7_int_Airbus_Seatguru_F.ipynb` | SeatGuru | A320, A321, A330, A350, A380 | 0.9976 | 0.4241 |
 |  | `g7_int_Airbus_Hackathon_F.ipynb` | Hackathon | A320, A330,  A350, A380 | 0.9975 | 0.6792 |

+[PRECISIONS ON THE CHOICE OF THE MODELS FOR THE PRED FILES]

 ### 3.3 Hyperparameters optimization
 In order to find the best parameters to use, we tried to use Talos, a library allowing to proceed the equivalent of a GridSearch on Keras models.